The Outdoor Swimmer’s Code

 • Be respectful to other water users and visitors, including anglers, boaters, paddlers, and share the water considerately.

-• Always park sensitively – don’t block gates to fields, access to houses, or routes for emergency vehicles.
+• Park sensitively – don’t block gates to fields, access to houses, or routes for emergency vehicles.

 • Take away other people’s rubbish as well as your own, and never leave litter or food.